**Is it Safe to Eat Raw Salmon After Keeping it in the Fridge for 5 Days?**

 Is it Safe to Eat Raw Salmon After Keeping it in the Fridge for 5 Days?

-Salmon is a popular choice for seafood lovers due to its delicious taste and numerous health benefits.
+Salmon is a popular choice for seafood lovers due to its delicious taste and numerous nutritional quality.
 However, when it comes to storing raw salmon in the fridge, food safety becomes a crucial concern.
 In this blog post, we will explore whether it is safe to consume raw salmon that has been stored in the fridge for 5 days.
 We will discuss important considerations, practical tips, and safety information to help you make an informed decision.

 Understanding Raw Salmon